 - Critical Bugs- This type of bug includes high-risk bugs which can interrupt the software functions and hence, these bugs require more attention than others.

 2.2 Define Software Testing Process and Plan

 You must plan every minute detail of your project if you truly want it to succeed, and software testing is one of those details.
-This is why one of the most important QA testing best practices is comprehensive preparation and quality assurance.
+This is why one of the most important QA testing best practices is comprehensive preparation.